Olesia2805/goit-node-rest-api/README.md

 POST | `/api/contacts` | Create a new contact
 PUT | `/api/contacts/:id` | Update a contact by ID
 DELETE | `/api/contacts/:id` | Delete a contact by ID
+PATCH | `/api/contacts/:id/favorite` | Update favorite status of a contact by ID

 ### Examples
 - **Get all contacts**: